Mission & Distinguishing Characteristics

 - Preparing students to be linguistically and culturally proficient in a second or third language to use in related professional careers.

-- Internationalizing the University and the community through the faculty members’ diverse expertise within the areas of professional service, community engagement, and participation in interdisciplinary programs.
+- Internationalizing the University and the community through the faculty members’ expertise within the areas of professional service, community engagement, and participation in interdisciplinary programs.

 The Modern Language and Culture major encompasses programs in French, German, Italian, and Spanish with concentrations in Second Language and Culture, Teacher Certification in Foreign Language, Applied Business, and Cross-disciplinary Perspectives.
 The ML&C major is distinguished regionally and nationally through the requirement of student participation in a significant study abroad experience in the target language to enhance the authenticity of linguistic and cultural education.
 Our minor programs in Chinese Studies, French and Francophone Studies, German Studies, Italian Studies, Lusophone Studies, and Spanish enrich students through a variety of foci and disciplinary approaches.